 - Make sure an access point is set up.
-See the manual that came with your access point for more information. - 2 Turn on the WLAN switch.
-The Wireless LAN indicator lights up. - 3 Click Start, All Programs, and VAIO Control Center. - 4 Double-click Network Connections and VAIO Smart Network.
+See the manual that came with your access point for more information. - 2 Turn on the WLAN switch. - 3 Click Start, All Programs, and VAIO Control Center. - 4 Double-click Network Connections and VAIO Smart Network.